 “I’m very positive about life.
 My hope and faith is in Jesus Christ.
 I will continue to trust in him for my life and that of my family.” – Evas Bakainama

 Evas is 56 years old, she is a widow living in Kihagani Village.
-She had no means of livelihood and struggled to meet the basic needs of her family.
+She had no means of making a living and struggled to meet the basic needs of her family.
 They lived in a dilapidated shelter, not fit for human living.
 Evas’ children were forced to drop out of school as she could not afford the fees or uniforms.
 Evas became sick with Tuberculosis and Malaria and became very weak.
 The family began living at the mercy of well-wishers for handouts.

 “I was unable to walk or engage in any domestic work.
-Being a widow left without any Livelihood, made my life very hard.”
+Being a widow left without any livelihood, made my life very hard.”
 Evas said.

 One day during the groups outreach, the leader of the group reached Evas’ home and found her bedridden.
 At this point Evas had tested HIV positive and was losing hope in life.
-The Church Action Group regularly visited Evas and enabled her to visit a health center for the treatment she desperately needed.
+The Church Action Group regularly visited Evas and enabled her to visit a health centre for the treatment she desperately needed.